acadadev/rosrider_doc/07_PHYSICS/README.md

 The cascaded PID controller utilizes a nested loop architecture, where the outer loop calculates the desired current reference, and the inner faster loop modulates the motor voltage to strictly regulate torque.

-This inner stage employs a **physics-based feed forward strategy**, injecting calculated terms for resistive voltage drop and estimated Back-EMF (BEMF) directly into the control output.
+This inner stage employs a **physics-based feed-forward strategy**, injecting calculated terms for resistive voltage drop and estimated Back-EMF (BEMF) directly into the control output.
 By utilizing DSP-filtered velocity and current data to predict the motor's electrical requirements, the PI controller is relieved of the bulk control effort and focuses solely on disturbance rejection.
 This decoupling of electrical dynamics from mechanical load simplifies tuning and ensures the system remains robust and stable even if the robot's weight or inertia changes significantly.